 The train is doing a hundred miles an hour.

 Now, if the train is really travelling at a hundred miles an hour, it will take (3600/(100/2)) = 72 seconds to cover a distance of two miles, i.e. well over a minute.
-Then again, perhaps Ayn Rand had a different concept of 'a few seconds' than most people.
+Then again, perhaps this is Ayn Rand's concept of 'a few seconds'.

 Ye Goode Olde Days: The Looters look at the collapse of industrial civilization with a degree of satisfaction as a return to these; Dagny is present as they comment on the stability of newformed Indian feudalism, and is horrified when none care about how many are suffering and dying for lack of modern necessities luxuries such as drinkable water.